safwan-kher/aws_restart/databases/Data Interaction/README.md

 # Database Interaction and Transaction Exercises

-This README.md file provides a step-by-step guide to exercises based on the topic of Database Interaction and Transaction.
+Here you are provided a step-by-step guide to exercises based on the topic of Database Interaction and Transaction.

 ## Exercise 1: Role-play Exercise